jaydipdave/quickdefencewaf/README.md

 ## Motive

-* An easy to configure and use Web Application Firewall, available to all kind of public and secure websites from common attacks.
+* An easy to use Web Application Firewall, available to all kind of business and secure websites from all major attacks.

 ## Got a Question?